 Creative Coding: Randomness and Noise

-When discussing coding, the first thing it is usually associated with is the process of sitting down, thinking about algorithms, and writing the code that executes them, with one main goal in mind: solving problems.
-It can be a repetitive task we want to automate or a real-world problem spotted in our everyday life (for which we develop an app to make that specific task easier and our lives easier).
-When creating those algorithms, what we do is essentially transforming an input into a desired output.
+As developer we are usually accustomed to associate coding with the process of sitting down, thinking about algorithms, and writing the code that executes them with one only goal in our mind: solving problems to make our life easier.
+Sometimes we automate repetitive tasks, some other times we make apps to respond to challenges we live in our lives.
+When we are creating those algorithms, what we do is basically transforming an input into a desired output.

-However, there is another perspective from which we can approach code, and it is the creative one.
-For a long time now, people have been using coding as a tool for creative expression, crafting algorithms with an artistic intent in a process of search.
-Tweaking them little by little, looking for an outcome that is often unpredictable, yet profoundly engaging.
+However, in our previous articles, we have seen that actually this is not the only perspective we can approach it from, as for a long time now, artists have been using coding as a tool for creative expression.
+Creative coding, in fact, can be meant as one of the latest declinations of computational aesthetics: artists craft algorithms with an artistic intent in a process of search, tweaking them little by little while they are looking for an engaging outcome that is often unpredictable.

-We have explored the history of creative coding and how to get started with creative coding using Swift and SwiftUI.
+So far, we have explored the history of creative coding and how to start with it using Swift and SwiftUI.

-Also, we discovered how to layer different techniques to actually begin your creative journey.
+And, we also discovered how to layer different techniques to actually begin our creative journey.

-In this article we are going much more in deep in the exploration and see how to apply randomness and noise to create uncontrolled behaviors, in the pursuit of what we call the unexpected beauty.
+In this article we will focus on how to apply randomness and noise to create uncontrolled behaviors, in the pursuit of what we call the unexpected beauty.

-At the core of the creation of computational aesthetics there is the process of layering different techniques, approaches, and procedures - not simply applying single algorithms in isolation, but orchestrating multiple procedural systems that interact in complex ways.
+At the heart of the creation of computational aesthetics there is the process of layering different techniques, approaches, and procedures, an orchestration of multiple procedural systems that interact in complex ways producing an engaging outcome.

 Canvas, Path and TimelineView

-Canvas supports immediate mode drawing.
-It gives us a context to draw with and its size.
-The context provides an API for drawing, masking, applying filters, and transformations.
+Canvas supports immediate mode drawing by giving us a context to draw with and its size; and the context itself provides methods for drawing, masking, applying filters, and transformations.

 Canvas { context, size in